chauff/cse1500-web-transcripts/Lecture-8.md

 As CSRF tokens are an established line of defense, Express middleware exists (a popular option is [csurf](https://www.npmjs.com/package/csurf)) that takes care of the generation and validation of CSRF tokens.

-Another option for a web application to verify that a user intended a particular request are the use of reauthentication (the user is asked to authenticate again, e.g. if the request takes place at an usual time, at an unusual location) and (re)CAPTCHA mechanisms:
+Another option for a web application to verify that a user intended a particular request are the use of reauthentication (the user is asked to authenticate again, e.g., if the request takes place at an unusual time, or at an unusual location) and (re)CAPTCHA mechanisms:

 ![Captcha](img/L8-captcha.png)